jakobringler/blog/content/notes/Collisions.md

 ### BULLET Collision Objects and other Solvers

 List of possible combinations with bullet colliders:
-• bullet and particles
+- bullet and particles
-• bullet and grains
+- bullet and grains
-• bullet and wires
+- bullet and wires
-• bullet and flip fluids
+- bullet and flip fluids
-• bullet and pyro
+- bullet and pyro
-• bullet and cloth
+- bullet and cloth
-• bullet and solids (fem)
+- bullet and solids (FEM)

-##### BULLET and Particles, Grains or Wires
+##### BULLET and Particles or Grains

 Particles collide quite well against bullet simulation objects.

+##### BULLET and Wires

+Wires collide against bullet objects, but there won't be any mutual affection.
+It's hard to get this working without extensive sop solver trickery and extremely light bullet pieces.
+Use [[notes/VELLUM |VELLUM]] instead!

 ##### BULLET and FLIP